Safety and Health

 - Fever-free without medication for at least 24 hours

-- Diarrhea- and emesis-free for 24 hours (unmedicated)
+- Vomiting and diarrhea- free for 24 hours (unmedicated)

 - Free from cough, runny nose/congestion, and sneezing (unrelated to allergies)